knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 Now that KubeVirt allows you to run virtual machine workloads on your Kubernetes environment, imagine how your operational efficiency can be increased significantly leveraging the power of eventing.
 Envision a scenario where virtual machines are created, updated or deleted and every time this occurs, a Configuration Management Database (CMDB) will be updated to reflect the changes.

 This use case can be elegantly handled with Knative Eventing and Functions-as-a-Service (FaaS).
-Whenever one of the aforementioned operations happened, an event will be created by the Kubernetes API Server, will be processed through Knative, including triggering and invoking a function (business logic) and will ultimtaley update the CMDB in real-time.
+Whenever one of the aforementioned operations occurs, an event will be created by the Kubernetes API Server, processed through Knative, including triggering and invoking a function (business logic), and ultimately update the CMDB in real-time.

 Data flow: _VM Operation_ --> _Event Creation_ --> _Event Processing_ --> _Automation_